FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V635.md

 <tr><td>All Files</td><td>*.*;/s</td><td>Time consuming!</td><tr>
 <tr><td>Advanced</td><td>[A-Z][A-Z][A-Z][A-Z][0-9][0-9][0-9][0-9].jpg;/s</td><td>IMGP0001.jpg (first 4 chars need to be A-Z, last 4 chars need to be 0-9)</td><td></td></tr>
 </table>
-For more info on the file filter see the Embarcadero documentation on the Delphi function:<a href="https://docwiki.embarcadero.com/Libraries/Athens/en/System.Masks.MatchesMask">MatchesMask</a>
+For more info on the file filter see the Embarcadero documentation on the Delphi function: <a href="https://docwiki.embarcadero.com/Libraries/Athens/en/System.Masks.MatchesMask">MatchesMask</a>
 <br>

 <br><b>Usage</b><br>
 <ul>
-<li>When /s is found sub folders are scanned.
+<li>Select a file filter that has the '/s' modifier and sub folders are scanned.
 Obviously this can take longer, so you will see a progress form, with a button <b>Close</b>.<br>
 <b>Close</b> will stop the scannning.<br><br>
 <img src="ExifToolGUI_V6_files/filelistsubfolderprogress.jpg"><br></li>
 <br>
-<li>Folders are only included the next level relative to the selected folder.</li>
+<li>Folder names are only shown the next level relative to the selected folder.</li>
 <br>
-<li>Files are included until no more files are found matching the pattern.</li>
+<li>File names are shown until no more files are found matching the pattern.</li>
 <br>
 <li>Most functions are available on the (sub)files shown, with these 2 exceptions:
 <ul>